apigee-127/volos/README.md

 ## proxy

-An Apigee proxy that is used by the apigene-apigee-runtime and apigene-apigee-management modules.
+An Apigee proxy that is used by the volos-apigee-runtime and volos-apigee-management modules.
 These modules communicate with this proxy usign an API.

 # Runtime Options

-There are a few options for running Apigene -- either locally, with remote API access to Apigee, or on Apigee itself.
+There are a few options for running Volos -- either locally, with remote API access to Apigee, or on Apigee itself.

 In the future, additional "runtime" and "management" modules may be created, which allow different styles of